saltvedt/saltvedt.github.com/_posts/2013-08-20-check-syntax-ansible-playbooks.md

 ---
 layout: post
-title: Check syntax of all ansible playbooks
+title: Check Syntax of All Ansible Playbooks
 ---

 Here is a one-line bash script for checking if all your ansible playbooks have correct YAML syntax.